taosdata/TDengine/docs/en/15-programming/01-connect/04-rust.md

 {{#include docs/examples/rust/cloud-example/src/main.rs}}
 ```

 Then you can execute `cargo run` to test the connection.
+For how to write data and query data, please refer to <https://docs.tdengine.com/cloud/data-in/insert-data/> and <https://docs.tdengine.com/cloud/data-out/query-data/>.